rethinkdb/rethinkdb-rs/api/javascript/index.md

 ## [indexWait](index_wait/) ##

 {% apibody %}
-table.indexWait([, index...])
+table.indexWait([, index...]) &rarr; array
 {% endapibody %}

-Wait for the specified indexes on this table to bready, or for all indexes on this table to be ready if no indexes are specified.
+Wait for the specified indexes on this table to be ready, or for all indexes on this table to be ready if no indexes are specified.

 __Example:__ Wait for all indexes on the table `test` to be ready: